 - How effective is the Tdap during pregnancy at giving baby immunity?

 - Should I get the Tdap during pregnancy?

 What is the Tdap vaccine?

 Tdap is a vaccine that offers protection against tetanus, diphtheria, and pertussis.
+(We discuss each of these below.)
 After receiving the vaccine, your body produces antibodies, or special, disease-specific proteins, that recognize the illness and help your immune system to fight it off if you’re ever exposed to it again.

 Tetanus is caused by a bacterial infection and can produce painful, involuntary muscle contractions.
 It’s sometimes called “lockjaw” because often the neck and jaw muscles lock, and a person can’t open their mouth and swallow.
 The tetanus bacteria is found in soil, dust, and manure.
 It enters the body when the skin has been broken or punctured by contaminated objects (3).